Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Introduction

 \item We perform a vast experimental study and investigate the question whether one of the two noise types is generally preferable \emph{(Q1)}, whether a specific scale should be used \emph{(Q2)}, whether there is any benefit to reducing the scale over the training progress (linearly, logistically) compared to keeping it constant \emph{(Q3)}, and which of the parameters noise type, noise scale and scheduler is most important \emph{(Q4)}.

 \item We provide a set of heuristics derived from our results to guide the selection of initial action noise configurations.

 \end{itemize}

 \myparagraph{Findings} We found that the noise configuration, noise type and noise scale, have an important impact and can be necessary for learning (e.g.\ Mountain-Car) or can break learning (e.g.\ Hopper).
-Larger noise scales tend to increase state-space coverage, but for the majority of our investigated environments increasing the state-space coverage is not beneficial. \emph{We recommend to select and tune action noise based on the reward and dynamics structure on a per-environment basis.}
+Larger noise scales tend to increase state-space coverage, but for the majority of our investigated environments increasing the state-space coverage is not beneficial: increased state-space coverage was associated with a reduction in performance.
+This indicates that in these environments, local exploration, which is associated with smaller state-space coverage, tends to be favorable. \emph{We recommend to select and tune action noise based on the reward and dynamics structure on a per-environment basis.}

 We found that across noise configurations, decaying the impact of action noise tends to work better than keeping the impact constant, in both reducing the variance across seeds and improving the learned policy performance and can thus make the algorithms more robust to the action noise hyper-parameters scale and type. \emph{We recommend to reduce the action noise scaling factor over the training time.}